Qu0d0/BuildABoxEngine/documentation/documentation.md

   - ``game.camera->getComponent<CameraComponent>()``
   - You can set its data to follow a specific entity, for example.

-For examples on how to create your own systems and components, take a look at the larger example game provided.

-### Now build your own game
+### Build your own game

-This should already cover everything you need to know to build a game with this engine.
+You will find a simple example in the "DocumentationExample" folder.
+It will open a window and render a mesh that you can rotate with A and D.
 The first thing to do is to create a mesh that renders on screen.
-To do that, take a look at the PrefabManager.cpp in the example game.
 Make sure to initialize the mesh renderer and make sure that the camera looks at the object.
 After that, try to make your own system that moves the object on a button press.
-The file MainCCCSystem.h/.cpp has an example on how to do that.
+This should already cover most of what you need to know to build a game with this engine.
 Have fun!